-The total number of students enrolled in this study was 422 from the different medical colleges in the University of Aden as follow: 194 from Medicine, 68 from Pharmacy, 119 from Dentistry, 27 from Medical Laboratory Sciences, and finally 14 students from Nursing.
-The highest percentage of the participants were males (60%), in the age group of 20-23 years (46.0%), and a mean age of 22.7 (SD±2.0) years, from medical specialty (46.0%), and from Aden Governorate (64.7%).
-The findings showed that knowledge level was a low among the participants (55.2%).
-Also, few participants expressed a low level of barrier to reduce the COVID-19 infection (29.1%), that mean they feel that the capacity and ability to reduce and control the COVID-19 infection is low.
+The total number of students enrolled in this study was 422 from the different medical colleges in the University of Aden as follows: 194 from Medicine, 68 from Pharmacy, 119 from Dentistry, 27 from Medical Laboratory Sciences, and finally 14 students from Nursing.
+As the process of administering the questionnaire was in the same classroom, in this way we ensured a 100% response rate.
+The highest percentage of the participants were males (60%), in the age group of 20-23 years (46.0%), and a mean age of 22.7 (SD±2.0) years, from medical specialty (46.0%), and Aden Governorate (64.7%).
+The findings showed that knowledge level was low among the participants (55.2%).
+Also, few participants expressed a low level of barrier to reducing the COVID-19 infection (29.1%), which means they feel that the capacity and ability to reduce and control the COVID-19 infection is low.
 Minor variations were noted among gender, age, specialty, and governorates.
-However, the level of knowledge and the level of barriers were analysis used the chi-square association test to test revealed that the difference between the demographic variables was statistically non-significant, as seen in table 1.
+Moreover, the chi-square association test was used to analyze the level of knowledge and the level of barriers.
+The test showed a statistically non-significant difference with the demographic variables, as seen in table 1.